fmalmeida/bacannot/README.md

 1. Sometimes when navigating through the shiny parser the reports and JBrowse tabs may still be pointing to old, or just different, samples that have been analysed before and not the actual sample in question.
 For example, you open the shiny server for the Sample 2, but the reports and JBrowse are showing results of Sample 1.
 This is caused by the browser's data storages and cookies.
     * To solve this problem user's can just clear the cookies and data cache from the browser.
 2. The JBrowse wrapper in the shiny server is not capable of displaying the GC content and methylation plots when available.
 It can only display the simpler tracks.
 If the user wants to visualise and interrogate the GC or methylation tracks it must open the JBrowse outside from the shiny server.
-For that, to options are available:
+For that, two options are available:
     * You can navigate to the `jbrowse` directory under your sample's output folder and simply execute `http-server`.
 This command can be found at: https://www.npmjs.com/package/http-server
     * Or, you can download the [JBrowse Desktop app](https://jbrowse.org/docs/jbrowse_desktop.html) and, from inside the app, select the folder `jbrowse/data` that is available in your sample's output directory.